-Wanting a little respite from Morocco’s badgering touts, we decided Ceuta would be the next stop, after the stay in the stunning city of Chefchaouen.
+Wanting a little respite from Morocco’s badgering touts, we decide that Ceuta is the next stop after stunning Chefchaouen.

-Known as the Ceuta Border Fence, this runs for just over 8 kilometres, following along Ceuta’s territory.
+Known as the Ceuta Border Fence, this runs for just over 8 kilometres and follows along Ceuta’s territory.

 What you can expect at the border